DeMarcoLab/fibsem/Install_TESCAN.md

 ## Installing the SDK

 Run the installer exe file.
-When it asks for the python interpreter, select the one that is on the conda environment and proceed with the install
+When it asks for the python interpreter, select the one that is on the conda environment and proceed with the install.

+The package should now be installed successfully

 ### Common Issue with Python Interpreter